 We’re making plans for our Special Event, the Oregon Coast Total Eclipse, call sign N7E, August 20-22, 2017.
 Because we anticipate unprecedented crowds and traffic, we will not plan to travel to a central location, but will operate from “distributed” locations, at home, or locations within walking distance.
-We expect to choose “at or near” frequencies in General portion the 80, 40, and 20 meter bands, and in the Technician portion of the 10 meter band, which we will plan to operate “at or near.”
+We have designated frequencies in General portion the 80, 40, and 20 meter bands, and in the Technician portion of the 10 meter band, which we will plan to operate “at or near.”

 Our usual location is not available this month, so come see us at First Presbyterian Church, 227 NE 12th St., in Newport.
 Saturday April 8, 2017, 9am as usual.

 Legislation that may affect Amateur Radio is under discussion in the 2017 Oregon Legislature.
 News and resources to assist Oregon Section amateurs will be posted here from time to time as warranted.
 Here are some resources: